adrienfrsn/prompt-optimizer/README.md

 - Analyze user prompts to check if they're clear enough
 - Automatically optimize prompts based on the selected model (GPT-3.5, GPT-4, Claude 3, Gemini…)
 - Generate clarifying questions when needed
+- View prompt history
+- One‑click copy for prompts and results
 - Frontend built with Vue.js + Tailwind CSS
 - Backend using Spring Boot (Java) + OpenAI API
 - User registration and login system